-And, yes, you will need to begin the application process fresh and submit all the required materials again.
+Yes, all applicants must begin the application process afresh and submit all required materials again.
 But you may choose to resubmit elements of your previous application.

 No, only graduate students in the traditional liberal arts, education, or social sciences are eligible for an ISI fellowship.

 8. What are the award amounts and how may they be used?